LaurentVeyssier/end-to-end-order-management-agentic-workflow/README.md

 - helpers.State: lightweight, mutable central state.
 Pros: simple and fast; Cons: no runtime validation.

 ### 5.2 Pydantic models
-I was not able to use for structured ouput of agents (issue with final_response method not allowing or the agent not being able to return a pydantic model).
+I was not able to use structured output with smolagents (issue with final_response method not allowing the approach, with the agent not being able to return a pydantic model). pydantic-ai implementation corrects this.
 Pydantic models would strengthen validation:

 - ParsedOrder
   - `success: bool`